 Freightliner's robust service footprint features hundreds of service locations with factory-certified technicians which help vocational users maximize their uptime.
-That includes more than 400 dealership/parts and service locations — 149 of them are Elite Support Certified.
+That includes more than 400 dealership/parts and service locations — many of which are Elite Support Certified.
 Additionally, with almost 200 ServicePoint® facilities and a 24/7 toll-free hotline, no matter where you are in North America, you're covered.
 And Detroit™ Connect's advanced telematics/diagnostic tools help you spot small issues before they become big problems.

 Another key factor to maximizing performance is safety.
 Freightliner Trucks is an industry leader in the development of passive and active safety systems.
 We recognize that vocational trucks are often used on job sites and in conditions that are congested and difficult.
 That's why we place a premium on enhancing operator visibility.
 Freightliner's vocational trucks also have numerous available safety features and ergonomically designed, well-insulated cabs.
 Driver comfort during a long work day contributes to reducing fatigue and improved safety.